ungleich/cdist/docs/src/cdist-hacker.rst

     # *hack*
     *hack*

-    # clone the cdist repository on github if you haven't done so
+    # clone the cdist repository on code.ungleich.ch if you haven't done so

     # configure your repo to know about your clone (only once)
-    git remote add github git@github.com:YOURUSERNAME/cdist.git
+    git remote add ungleich git@code.ungleich.ch:YOURUSERNAME/cdist.git

-    # push the new branch to github
+    # push the new branch to ungleich gitlab
-    git push github documentation_cleanup
+    git push ungleich documentation_cleanup

     # (or everything)
-    git push --mirror github
+    git push --mirror ungleich

-    # create a pull request at github (use a browser)
+    # create a merge request at ungleich gitlab (use a browser)
     # *fixthingsbecausequalityassurancefoundissuesinourpatch*
     *hack*

-    # push code to github again
+    # push code to ungleich gitlab again
     git push ... # like above

     # add comment that everything should be green now (use a browser)